digitallinguistics/API/README.md

 `error`             | a generic error code `error_description` | a more specific error message for help in debugging unsuccessful requests

-#### Response Headers &amp; Status Codes
+#### Response Headers & Status Codes
-The following status codes are used in responses from the API.
+The following status codes are used in responses from the REST API.
 Your application should be prepared to handle any of these response types.

 Status | Description
 ------ | -----------